All that man is or is yet meant to be,

 And with freed hands, gods in his image, hew.

-To wood and stone he soon did bow and pray,
+To earthen idols he did bow and pray,

 And bade his brethren join him in high trance;